 Anxiety disorder, for example, often serves as a basic cause and trigger for alcohol abuse.
 Medication and learning anxiety-reducing techniques can lower the chances of a relapse.

 There isn’t a fixed approach to treatment.
 Your experiences, underlying reason for drinking and triggers will differ from other people.
 Someone that drinks because of stress won’t benefit from a plan aimed at someone who drinks because of depression.
 Someone that self-medicates the symptoms of bipolar disorder with alcohol needs a different plan altogether.

 In short, you need a custom plan for getting sober.
 Every rehab center operates a little differently, but you generally work with the staff on building a customized plan.
-Someone that plays an instrument might include music therapy.
-A nature lover, on the other hand, might want to try out equine therapy.

 You can expect some kinds of treatments during alcohol rehab.
 Alcohol addiction creates a lot of behaviors you’ll need to recognize and change after rehab.
 This can mean individual therapy, group therapy, and family therapy.
 Each offers benefits that we’ll explore next.

 Individual therapy offers a couple of key benefits.
 You get the undivided attention of a therapist, which lets you focus on only your needs.
 It also lets you ask questions or talk about experiences you wouldn’t want to discuss publicly.

 Group therapy helps show that others are facing similar challenges, which helps dispel the feeling of suffering alone.
 It offers a sounding board.
 It can also give people a new point of view on a problem by hearing how others view it.